How Coturnix Quail Fit into Sustainable Homesteading

 Using Quail Manure in the Garden

-“Quail manure is one of the best natural fertilizers I’ve used.
-It’s easy to collect, breaks down quickly, and gives my garden a nitrogen boost that plants love.”
+Quail manure is one of the best natural fertilizers I’ve used, because it’s easy to collect, breaks down quickly, and gives my garden a healthy shot of nitrogen that plants love.
+For those looking to make the most of this nutrient boost, check out my favorite compost bin that make recycling your quail’s droppings a breeze.

 Feeding Quail from the Garden